CS-Guram/test/info.md

-git push origin <branch-name> -> # Push <branch-name> to GitHub git merge <branch-name> -> Merge branches git branch -d <branch-name> -> Delete a branch
+git push origin <branch-name> -> # Push <branch-name> to GitHub git merge <branch-name> -> Merge branches git branch -d <branch-name> -> Delete a branch git branch -> to see all branches git push --delete origin branch_2 -> psuh delete branch_2 to repository git diff -> This will display the differences in your working directory.

 **====================================================================================**